Cricut Tips for beginners

 Organizing your vinyl will make it easier to get the right vinyl for your projects quickly and easily.
 I always keep the HTV and the adhesives separate and then in smaller groups, permanent adhesive, removable adhesive, patterned adhesive, commonly used colours, and infusible inks.

 For keeping your vinyl rolls neatly rolled, I use slap bracelets.
-I get them in basic colours and have the colour-coded.
+I get them in basic colours and have them colour-coded.
 Red is for HTV, black is for removable and green is for infusible ink and so on.

 For Craft room storage the following are great options

-Stackable vinyl storage: These work great for standard and smaller sized rolls.
+Stackable vinyl storage: These work great for standard and smaller-sized rolls.
 I have some 25 and 50-foot rolls that this is not going to work with, so be sure to check the maximum roll size first, if you use larger than the standard roll.

 Plastic bag storage holders also work well for standard-sized rolls.